James Henry Govier: Biography

-Govier was born on 1 August 1910, at Oakley, Buckinghamshire, the only son of Henry Govier and Mary Ann Measey.
+Govier was born on 1 August 1910, at Oakley, Buckinghamshire.
+He was the second child and only son of his parents, Henry Govier and Mary Ann Measey.
 He had an older sister, Elizabeth, and a younger sister, Florence.
-In 1914 the family moved to the small town of Gorseinon in Gower near Swansea, where James was educated at the local school.
-At the age of fourteen he left school to work in one of the local tin works.
-At the age of seventeen he became an evening student at the Swansea School of Art and Crafts (now part of Swansea Metropolitan University).
-James was taken to see William Grant Murray, the head of the School, and at the age of twenty gained a Glamorgan County Scholarship to study full-time at the School.
-From 1930 James came under the influence of William Grant Murray; and he exhibited with many Welsh artists, including Alfred Janes, Ceri Richards and Kenneth Hancock.
+In 1914, the family moved to the small town of Gorseinon in Gower near Swansea, where James was educated at the local school.
+At the age of fourteen, he left school to work in one of the local tin works; and at the age of seventeen, he became an evening student at the Swansea School of Art and Crafts (now part of Swansea Metropolitan University).
+James was taken to see William Grant Murray, the head of the School; and at the age of twenty, he gained a Glamorgan County Scholarship to study full-time at the School.
+From 1930, James came under the influence of William Grant Murray; and he exhibited with many Welsh artists, including Alfred Janes, Ceri Richards and Kenneth Hancock.
 In 1935 he exhibited with past students at the Glynn Vivian Art Gallery in Swansea.
 From 1935 James studied in London at the Royal College of Art under the tutorship of Malcolm Osborne, RA, RE.
 At this time he became an acquaintance of the poet Dylan Thomas, and worked with other Welsh artists in London.
-In 1938 he gained his ARCA along with the Art Travelling Scholarship, which he was unable to take up because of the outbreak of war.
+In 1938, he gained his ARCA along with the Art Travelling Scholarship, which he was unable to take up because of the outbreak of war.

-From 1938 Govier worked as Malcolm Osborne’s assistant at the Royal College of Art, and also helped Robert Austin 1940–42.
+From 1938, Govier worked as Malcolm Osborne’s assistant at the Royal College of Art, and also helped Robert Austin 1940–42.

-In August 1940 he joined the Royal Engineers constructing gun emplacements and in the development of chemical warfare.
-In 1942 by order of the Air Ministry he was transferred to the Royal Air Force model making section for North Africa and Italy, producing models for the Dambuster raids, the D-Day landings and objectives in Africa and Italy.
+In August 1940, he joined the Royal Engineers constructing gun emplacements and in the development of chemical warfare.
+In 1942, by order of the Air Ministry, he was transferred to the Royal Air Force model making section for North Africa and Italy, producing models for the Dambuster raids, the D-Day landings and objectives in Africa and Italy.